Last Updated on December 30, 2021 by Chris

 By 1983, Kramer switched to the Floyd Rose system, which proved to be a wise move.
 At that time, Kramer was the only guitar company that offered Original Floyd Rose tremolos stock on their production guitars, making them even more popular.

 Kramer Guitars enjoyed much success over the next few years, outselling both Fender and Gibson two years in a row in 1985 and 1986.
+Also during this period, Kramer expanded their business and acquired Spector Bass.

 By 1987 Kramer had moved all guitar neck and body manufacturing to ESP Guitars in Japan.
 Kramer’s “American Series” were merely assembled in Neptune, New Jersey using Japanese parts.
 Kramer also had several cheaper guitar ranges made in Korea.